 Mindfulness or becoming mindful is a great way to get to know your thoughts and feelings and helps you to focus a bit better on the here and now, rather than what happened yesterday (the past) or what's happening tomorrow (the future).
 This can be a particularly useful skill at times when we are under great stress or feel that things are out of control (it is very normal to feel like this when we are facing an uncertain situation in the Coronavirus).
 If you want to know a bit more, please read Mr McNally’s easy-to-follow explanation below.

-There are many different websites offering Mindfulness activities but it wouldn’t be very ‘mindful’ of us to overwhelm you.
+There are many websites offering Mindfulness activities, but it wouldn’t be very ‘mindful’ of us to overwhelm you.
 We have therefore selected two which come highly recommended from the professionals at Gladesmore Community School.

 For older children (or if you wish to try this for yourself)

-For younger children (our SENCO has also found this very effective with SEND students)
+For younger children (our SENCO has also found this very effective with SEND pupils)

 Mindfulness Meditation for Kids: Breathing Exercise

 Some explanation from our GCS mindfulness advocate, Mr McNally:

 “The way I like to think about the brain is that it's a little like a computer, sending out signals that control our movement, breathing, heart rate and other body things whereas the 'mind' is what we focus on and pay attention to.